Utah police respond to 911 call from frantic mom in need of baby formula

 "I have no formula.
 And I have no idea how I can get formula to her.
 And I've been calling neighbors and no one will answer," Shannon Bird said in the call.

-Bird called 911 in a panic after her milk suddenly dried up, she had no formula and no way to get it.
+Bird called 911 in a panic after her milk suddenly dried up, she had no formula and no way to get it, KSL-TV reports.

-She says he four other children were sleeping and her husband was out of town.
+She says her four other children were sleeping and her husband was out of town.

 Officers with the Long Peak Police Department responded.